OllyWalshe/Cloud-Support-Labs/README.md

 A collection of labs for my portfolio as an aspiring Cloud Support Engineer.
 ## Lab 1 - EC2 Access and Connectivity Troubleshooting (simulated ticket)
 ### Objective
-Simulate a 1st line support ticket where a client of the MSP I work at as a Cloud Support Engineer is reporting an issue with accessing their Wordpress website that has recently been laucnhed in EC2.
-I will take ownership of the ticket, investigate and solve the issue, communicate with the client and record my works in the ticketing system.
+This lab simulates a real-world Tier 1 support scenario where a small business client reports that their newly launched WordPress website is inaccessible.
+Acting as a Cloud Support Engineer within an MSP, I investigated and resolved the issue, communicated the outcome to the client, and documented the ticket internally.
 ### Skills and Tools Used
 - AWS EC2
 - Security Groups